How Is Cardboard Recycled?

-- More than 90% if all products shipped in the United States are shipped in corrugated cardboard boxes.
+- More than 90% of all products shipped in the United States are shipped in corrugated cardboard boxes.
 That’s more than 400 billion square feet of cardboard!

 - Recycling cardboard only takes 75% of the energy needed to make new cardboard—or less, depending on the source.

-- Amazon ships most of their products in cardboard boxes.
-Given that 27 million items sold on Amazon on Cyber Monday (the busiest sales day of the year) alone, that’s an awful lot of cardboard boxes!
+- Amazon ships most of its products in cardboard boxes.
+Given that 27 million item sold on Amazon on Cyber Monday (the busiest sales day of the year) alone, that’s an awful lot of cardboard boxes!